What Does Code P0442 Mean?

 STEP 5: CHECK PURGE VOLUME CONTROL VALVE.

 Check the purge volume control valve for proper operation.
 This valve is normally not powered on and when at rest, with no power source applied, does not allow air to pass through.
-It can get sticky, causing leaks.
+It can get sticky, causing a EVAP system leak.

 The purge volume control valve is usually under the hood near the airbox or intake manifold.
 To test, remove the hoses from either side of the purge volume control valve with the key and engine off.
 Blow through openings with no power supplied.
-If you can’t blow through them, they are sealing properly and are most likely not the cause of this medium EVAP leak.
+If you can’t blow through them, the part passed the test.
+If you can’t blow through them, it indicates that they are sealing properly and are most likely not the cause of this medium EVAP leak.

 STEP 6: CHECK THE CHARCOAL CANISTER VENT CONTROL VALVE.